albertodonato/query-exporter/README.rst

 ``databases`` section
 ~~~~~~~~~~~~~~~~~~~~~

-This section contains defintions for databases to connect to.
+This section contains definitions for databases to connect to.
 Key names are
 arbitrary and only used to reference databases in the ``queries`` section.

-Each database defintions can have the following keys:
+Each database definitions can have the following keys:

 ``dsn``:
   database connection details.